p3ob7o/Monochrome/drafts/a-black-white-renaissance.md

 If monochrome digital cameras are compelling, the obvious question follows: why has Leica been the only one to make them?

 The interest exists.
 In photography forums, people ask why their preferred brand does not offer a black-and-white-only camera.
-This is especially visible in the Fujifilm community, and that is not accidental.
+A [cursory search on the popular FujiRumors site](https://www.fujirumors.com/?s=monochrome) shows how important the subject is to Fuji users, and that is not accidental.
 Fuji’s X cameras emphasize physical controls and direct interaction.
 The X-Pro line even includes an optical viewfinder.
 Its audience values intention and constraint.

 The explanation is economic.